pawelc/docs/toread_prob.md

 Simple, Distributed, and Accelerated Probabilistic Programming The t Copula and Related Copulas
-Reverend Bayes on inference engines: A distributed hierarchical approach Expectation propagation for approximate bayesian inference Probabilistic inference using Markov Chain Monte Carlo methods Hybrid Monte Carlo
+Reverend Bayes on inference engines: A distributed hierarchical approach Probabilistic inference using Markov Chain Monte Carlo methods Hybrid Monte Carlo
-The no-U-turn sampler Adaptively setting path lengths in Hamiltonian Monte Carlo A Monte Carlo implementation of the EM algorithm and the poor man’s data augmentation algorithms Sample-based non-uniform random variate generation Density forecasting in economics and finance Introduction to Mathematical Statistics
+The no-U-turn sampler Adaptively setting path lengths in Hamiltonian Monte Carlo Sample-based non-uniform random variate generation Density forecasting in economics and finance Introduction to Mathematical Statistics